henry-oberholtzer/collections-manager/README.md

 ## Stretch Goals

-- When changing an item category in editing, the item will be duplicated to the category.
-- Get total value of items in collection
 - Selectable search category on main page
 - Sort items by date added, or by value
 - Add data validation for all inputs